geoserver/geoserver/doc/en/user/source/community/solr/configure.rst

    * - ``Name``
      - Name of the field
    * - ``Type``
-     - Type of the field, as derived from the SORL schema.
+     - Type of the field, as derived from the SOLR schema.
 For geometry types, you have the option to provide a more specific data type
    * - ``SRID``
      - Native spatial reference ID of the geometries
    * - ``Default geometry``